In This Article

 Finally, Undetected ChromeDriver won’t be able to evade all anti-bot mechanisms.
 Some of them are not even based on your browser, but on your online activity.
 For example, sending too many requests will trigger many anti-bot systems, regardless of your browser.

 So, proxies are required to reduce the likelihood of getting banned or even entirely avoid anti-bot systems.
-Luckily, Undetected ChromeDriver has an extremely easy way to integrate them:
+Luckily, Undetected ChromeDriver has an extremely easy way to for proxy integration:

 import undetected_chromedriver as uc